Final project 2025. Secret Messages.¶

 Interpreting a command¶

-1. It is advisable to start the work by collecting your own dataset with the MPU9250 sensor as a time series while manually moving the device.
+1. It is advisable to start the work by collecting your own dataset with the IMU sensor as a time series while manually moving the device.
 The collection should be done so that only one movement is made at a time and saved in its own file.

 - It is important to include a timestamp in the measurement results to calculate the duration.